 We are proud to introduce our classy England International batsman

 He caught the eye in June 2000 with a vicious 151 against Worcestershire, specifically Glenn McGrath.
 A year later, in the middle of an England finger crisis, he found himself in the team for the first Ashes Test.
 He failed twice, but regained his place at Headingley, hit an attractive and classy fifty at The Oval, and was chosen for England’s tour to India and New Zealand.
 Well organised and a classy left-hander, and at his best against both pace and spin.
 Afzaal straight-drives like an angel.
-Afzaal was considered to being a batting allrounder, his left-arm spin acts mostly as a partnership-breaker but was truly effective.
+Afzaal was considered to be a batting all rounder, his left-arm spin acts mostly as a partnership-breaker but was truly effective.
 In October 2000 led a young local cricket academy on a tour to Lahore.

 In 2004 he opted for a change and moved down to Northants where he has continued to be a solid batsman in both Championship and one-day cricket and he topped 1000 runs in 2005 and 2006 before moving to Surrey on a three-year deal in 2007.
 The shift to London started promisingly with consistent performances and was awarded the one-day captaincy.